luciany/niy/CUDA/README.md

 As you can see, each sample, each layer, the kernel is stopped once just for the sake of synchronizing

-CUDA9 introduces some new apis, so we can rewrite the above code:
+CUDA9 introduces some new functions, so we can rewrite the above code:
 >
 	// Kernel invocation
 	forward_and_backward<<<dimGrid, dimBlock>>>();